Monday, January 09, 2012

 In my 20's I was married and had a baby.
 I felt insecure about our homes, our furniture, our finances (though I tried to see saving money as a fun challenge) and how I couldn't seem to find one close woman friend (believing a Lucy-and-Ethel friendship would fix everything).
 The way women in my church liked different books, music and tv shows than I did made me feel insecure about my own likes.
 I felt insecure when Tom sang duets with other women, oh, and when everybody else at church went on to have two or three babies while I could only have one.

-Of course, some of the falling away of insecurities comes from aging and becoming acquainted with your real self.
-Of becoming okay about how you're just on a different track than the people you once envied--and learning to truly rejoice when others prosper.
-Of deciphering what's important and what certainly is not and allowing people to inspire us rather than intimidate.
-Each of those can work together to increase our confidence.
+Of course, some of the falling away of insecurities comes from aging and becoming acquainted with ones real self.
+Of becoming okay about how we're just on a different track than others and learning to truly rejoice when others prosper.
+Of deciphering what's important and what is not.
+And allowing people to inspire us rather than intimidate.

 "...wherein He has made us accepted in the Beloved."
 (Ephesians 1:6)